ukhsa-collaboration/PHEnix/docs/Galaxy.rst

 - Click on PHE TOOLS in the tool panel on the left hand side and select the "VCFs to fasta" tool.
 This tool will create a multi-fasta file from your filtered vcfs.
 - Select all files ending with filtered.vcf in the top file selection box under 'Input VCF files(s)', by holding down the Ctrl key.
 - Click 'Execute'.
 Once everything is completed the "VCFs to fasta" tool with have produced your SNP alignment that can now be used for further processing.

+.. topic:: How to change the number of jobs running simultaneously?

+    Galaxy runs 5 jobs at the same time by default.
+This is appropriate for machines that have at least 5 GB of RAM and at least 5 processor cores.
+If you have more or less compute resources at your disposal you can change the number of concurrent jobs, if you rename the file *config/job_conf.xml.sample_basic* to *config/job_conf.xml* and change the "workers" setting in the file to the desired number.
+This requires a restart of Galaxy.

 Advanced - Changing the Phenix vcf filtering settings:
 ------------------------------------------------------